wp-plugins/4q-survey/readme.txt

 5. Choose to toggle site wide (from the configuration screen), or only on specific pages (from the edit-page interface of the pages you desire).

+== Screenshots ==

+1. Customize the Look and Feel
+2. Ask the Right Questions
+3. We Speak 32 Languages
+4. Survey Invitation Rates at your Command
+5. Real-Time Performance, At a Glance
+6. Monitor Metrics That Matter Most

 == Change log ==